OpenZeppelin/defender-client/README.md

 ### Determinstic Builds & Secure Publishes

 - We use [slsa framework](https://slsa.dev/) _pronounced "salsa"_ for reproducible builds & secure pushes.
 Verification is done using [provenance](https://slsa.dev/provenance/v1)

+---

+### Known Issues [Resolution in progress]

+- `lerna publish` with github actions fails due to npm permission issues due to using 2fa.
+Currently we use `NPM_TOKEN` in github actions which throws forbidden error.
+To overcome we use 2fa from local machine to publish the packages.